 Who Invented Kevlar?

-Kevlar was invented by a Polish-American scientist Stephanie Kwolek in 1964.
+Polish-American scientist Stephanie Kwolek invented Kevlar in 1964.
 Kwolek was working for DuPont, a chemical company, at the time of Kevlar’s invention.
-While doing research for a solution for strong, heat-resistant car tires, Kwolek and her team made a discovery: blending a unique set of plastic polymers, Kwolek realized the resulting product was amazingly strong – much stronger than nylon which was widely used at the time.
+While researching a solution for strong, heat-resistant car tires, Kwolek and her team made a discovery: blending a unique set of plastic polymers, Kwolek realized the resulting product was amazingly strong – much stronger than nylon which was widely used at the time.
 So much so, in fact, that DuPont immediately threw more resources at researching and developing this new material.
 By the late seventies, Kevlar was already in use in the car racing industry, then spread to aircraft and boat construction, and soon, protective clothing.

 How is Kevlar Made?

 So what is Kevlar made of, exactly?
-We already know the unpronounceable scientific name for its components, but what it means is a synthesized blend of plastic polymers binding together in a unique way.
+We already know the unpronounceable scientific name for its components, but it means a synthesized blend of plastic polymers binding together uniquely.
 Kevlar is made by producing the chemical compound first, then fusing it with another patented solution.
 Finally, the product is heated and spun, and the resulting fibers are then cut and woven into the desired fabric, be it ropes, bulletproof vests, or motorcycle jeans.
 The process of producing Kevlar is an extraordinary fusion of molecular chemistry and innovative design.